stripe2933/vku/docs/hello-triangle.md

 }
 ```

-Command buffer allocation code and submission code is gone. `vku::executeSingleCommand` automatically allocates a command buffer from the given command pool, begins/ends before/after the given command buffer recording function execution, and submits the command buffer into the given queue.
+Command buffer allocation and submission code is gone. `vku::executeSingleCommand` automatically allocates a command buffer from the given command pool, begins before/ends after the given command buffer recording function execution, and submits the command buffer into the given queue.

-You can optionally pass the `vk::Fence` handle as the last parameter of `vku::executeSingleCommand`.
-In this case, the fence is signaled when the submitted command buffer execution finished.
-Otherwise, *vku* does not handle any synchronization, therefore we wait for the graphics queue to be idle manually.
+You can optionally pass the `vk::Fence` handle to the last parameter.
+With fence, it signaled when the submitted command buffer execution finished.
+Otherwise, *vku* does not handle any synchronization, therefore we should wait for the graphics queue to be idle manually.

 ### 5.1.
 Check Your First Triangle with Debuggers

-We reached the tutorial's goal now!
-Your application will render the colored triangle into `image`.
+We reached our goal now!
+The application will render the colored triangle into `image`.
 However, you can't see the result because there's no mechanism for image visualization or persisting it into the file.
 We'll implement it in the next section, but for the intermediate check, you can use the Vulkan debugger tools like RenderDoc, Nsight Graphics or Xcode Metal Debugger (if you're running it with MoltenVK).

+> [!NOTE]
+> This section is MoltenVK specific.

-Since I'm in the MoltenVK environment, I'll run the application with the following environment variables, explained in the [MoltenVK Runtime User Guide](https://github.com/KhronosGroup/MoltenVK/blob/main/Docs/MoltenVK_Runtime_UserGuide.md#debugging-your-moltenvk-application-using-metal-frame-capture).
+To use the Metal Debugger, I'll run the application with the following environment variables, explained in the [MoltenVK Runtime User Guide](https://github.com/KhronosGroup/MoltenVK/blob/main/Docs/MoltenVK_Runtime_UserGuide.md#debugging-your-moltenvk-application-using-metal-frame-capture).

 - `METAL_CAPTURE_ENABLED=1`
 - `MVK_CONFIG_AUTO_GPU_CAPTURE_SCOPE=1`
 - `MVK_CONFIG_AUTO_GPU_CAPTURE_OUTPUT_FILE=output.gputrace`

-After the application execution, `output.gputrace` file would be created in the executable folder.
-You can see the result image by opening the file with the Xcode Metal Debugger.
+After the application execution, `output.gputrace` file will be created in the executable folder.
+You can see the result image by opening it.

 ![Screenshot of Xcode Metal Debugger](images/hello-triangle/xcode-metal-debugger.png)

 ## 6. De-staging the Image Data into Host Accessible Buffer and Saving it

-If you can't use the GPU debugging tool, you have to de-stage the image data into the host accessible buffer and save it into the file.
+If you can't use the GPU debugging tool, you can de-stage the image data into the host accessible buffer and save it into the file.
 With Vulkan-Hpp, the step would be:

 1. Creating a de-staging buffer with proper allocation size.
 2. Append the copy command to the previous rendering commands (and executing it).